thomasbnielsen/omnipay-quickpay/README.md

 # omnipay-quickpay
-A work in progress Omnipay driver for the Quickpay payment processor.
+An Omnipay driver for the Quickpay payment processor.
 ### Supported Omnipay functionality
 * Authorize
 * Purchase